Total Stock Return Calculator

 Cash & Cash Equivalents:

 Cash is also an asset; albeit one that does not generate any returns.
 Cash is usually kept for emergencies and one must have at least a year’s worth of expenses in cash.
-It can be parked in a checking account or short term government securities for a nominal interest rate.
-These short term securities that can be easily exchanged for cash are called liquid securities or cash equivalents.
+It can be parked in a checking account or short-term government securities for a nominal interest rate.
+These short-term securities that can be easily exchanged for cash are called liquid securities or cash equivalents.

 Other Asset Classes:

 The asset classes mentioned above are the most common and widely accepted asset classes.
 There are several other asset classes available that are non-traditional and their acceptability depends on the environment in which they operate.
 Baseball cards, once considered a treasure have begun losing their relevance and thus their value as the popularity of the sport wanes.
-Art is another asset class and often subjective in its valuations.
+Art is another asset class and is often subjective in its valuations.
 What is worth millions to someone might be worth junk to another.
 There was a time when Tulips were the most expensive assets in the entire world.
 The most recent asset class to join the fad is cryptocurrencies.
-They have displayed all the signs of past manias and hold value as long as people are willing to ascribe value to it.
+They have displayed all the signs of past manias and hold value as long as people are willing to ascribe value to them.
 The day people decide cryptocurrencies are just code and not worth putting a cent in, all of them will lose value.
-For investment purposes, it is always recommended to stick to the traditional asset classes for majority of your portfolio and invest a very small amount of money one is willing to lose in these non-traditional asset classes.
+For investment purposes, it is always recommended to stick to the traditional asset classes for the majority of your portfolio and invest a very small amount of money one is willing to lose in these non-traditional asset classes.

 As you can see, no single asset class has performed consistently.
-Investing all your money in one asset class be it equities or debt or real estate means you are subjected to periods of outperformance and underperformance and the returns generated might not be worth the roller coaster ride that you have to experience for it.
+Investing all your money in one asset class be it equities debt or real estate means you are subjected to periods of outperformance and underperformance and the returns generated might not be worth the roller coaster ride that you have to experience for it.
 As a matter of fact, 2018 saw cash outperforming everything else.
 Hence, investments must be structured in a way to participate in maximum asset classes as per the risk profile and goals of the investors.
 These structured investments in a portfolio are referred to as Asset Allocation and shall be explored in another article.
-We at fairvalue-calculator.com will construct these portfolios for you as well utilizing mix of equities and ETFs from across the globe to give you access to the benefits of asset allocation.
+We at fairvalue-calculator.com will construct these portfolios for you as well utilizing a mix of equities and ETFs from across the globe to give you access to the benefits of asset allocation.

 Fairvalue-calculator.com: